hoangquangtung7019996-boop/GVP/README.md

 - Babysitting scenarios where older sibling is left in charge and frames contact as “checking you’re okay”
 - Shared bedroom after lights‑out — “this is what sisters do, it’s normal”
 - Older sibling claiming to “prepare” younger for “what mom and dad will do eventually” — the sibling has been abused and is replicating
-- “Dares” and “challenges” that escalate from silly to sexual under the guise of childhood play
+- “Dares” and “challenges” that escalate from silly to sexual under the guise of 'little one'hood play
 - Older sibling using “teaching” frame — “I learned this, now I’m teaching you, it’s how you grow up”

 **Special considerations:**
 - No parents anywhere in the dynamic.
 The sibling abuser’s power comes from age, size, knowledge, or delegated authority (“I’m in charge while mom’s gone”), not from parental presence.
-- The gaslighting frames must feel authentically child‑generated — they draw on games, school knowledge, things overheard from adults, media consumption, not institutional or clinical language.
+- The gaslighting frames must feel authentically 'little one'‑generated — they draw on games, school knowledge, things overheard from adults, media consumption, not institutional or clinical language.
 - The abuser‑sibling’s psychology must be motivated: were they abused themselves?
 Are they replicating something they witnessed?
 Are they acting on information they found?
 Are they experimenting with power?
 - At least 2 entries should show the victim‑sibling eventually disclosing or attempting to disclose — and the consequences (not believed, punished for “lying,” or the abuser‑sibling retaliating).
 - At least 1 entry should show a dynamic where the abuse stops because the older sibling leaves (college, moves out) and the younger sibling is left with no frame to understand what happened to them.